evanthegrayt/yadem/README.md

 - `yadem`: installer framework, targets, config, tests, docs
 - `dotfiles`: personal dotfiles consumed by the `dotfiles` target

+## Under Construction

+Be aware that this repository is currently under heavy active development.
+Things may change drastically while it develops, so if you like the current behavior, I recommend forking your own copy.
+Otherwise, see the [issues](https://github.com/evanthegrayt/yadem/issues) list to see what's on the roadmap!

 ## Bootstrap

 There is no way around the first few machine-level prerequisites: you need a